dhornbein/peoplemedicine-jekyll/collections/_skills/validating-before-criticizing.md

 ---
 title: Validating before Criticizing
-painpoint: Their criticism makes you feel unappreciated
+painpoint: Someone's criticism makes you feel unseen and unappreciated
 date: 2021-12-07T21:43:24.311Z
 ---
 Elephants touch each other with their trunks.
 Monkeys engage in social grooming.
 Dolphins rub their flippers over each others' bodies: animals constantly reassure each other with touch (scientists call it "affiliation").
 We human animals often underestimate the need to put a verbal touch of reassurance into our communication with someone we disagree with.
 It's not caving in - it's actually a way of creating better energetic conditions for sorting out those disagreements.